cssninjaStudio/tairo/layers/documentation/content/documentation/60.reference/2.forms/textarea.md

 ---
 Textareas can have different shapes.
 Use the `shape` prop to change the shape of the textarea component.
 :::doc-message{type="muted" icon="ion:shapes-outline"}
-Default shape of all :doc-linker{to="BaseTextarea"} can be set in your `app.config.ts`.
+Default shape of all :doc-linker{to="BaseTextarea"} can be set in your `.app/app.config.ts`.
 :::
 ::